DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 - Use the corresponding button in a header cell
  Assign true to the `TableHeaderRow` plugin's `showGroupingControls` and the `GroupingPanel` plugin's `showGroupingControls` properties.

-You can also set the `GroupingPanel` plugin's `allowSorting` option to true to enable sorting data by a grouped column.
+You can also set the `GroupingPanel` plugin's `showSortingControls` option to true to enable sorting data by a grouped column.

-In the following example, the Grid functions are in the [uncontrolled mode](controlled-and-uncontrolled-modes.md).
-This means that the Grid controls the grouping state internally.
+In the following example, the Grid functions are in [uncontrolled mode](controlled-and-uncontrolled-modes.md).
+This means that the Grid controls its grouping state internally.
 The initial grouping options are specified in the `GroupingState` plugin's `defaultGrouping` property.

 .embedded-demo(grouping/local-grouping-with-ui)

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass a grouping options array to the `GroupingState` plugin's `grouping` property and handle the `onGroupingChange` event to control the grouping state.
+In [controlled mode](controlled-and-uncontrolled-modes.md), pass a grouping options array to the `GroupingState` plugin's `grouping` property and handle the `onGroupingChange` event to control the grid grouping state.

 .embedded-demo(grouping/local-grouping-controlled)